On distribution of subsequences of primes having prime indices with respect to the $(R)$-denseness and convergence exponent: Results

-Corollary \ref{C3} states that the set $\P^T_n$ is not (R)-dense for any $n\in\N$.
+Theorem \ref{C3} states that the set $\P^T_n$ is not (R)-dense for any $n\in\N$.
 Let us notice that this set is also small in the sense of convergence exponent.
 To be more precise, $\rho(\P^T_n)=0$ for $n\in\N$.

 \begin{theorem} For every $n\in\N$ and $\alpha>0$ the series is convergent and $S^{T,\alpha}_n\to 0$ as $n\to +\infty$.
 Moreover, if we put

 and assume that $p^{(k-1)}_n\leq x<p^{(k)}_n$ for some integer $k\geq 2$, then